Prague: Exploring the Castle and Hradcany

 To the south of Hradcanske Namesti, lies the eye-catching Schwarzenberg Palace.
 Some might view the facade of this Renaissance palace as slightly over the top, but we found that our eyes were drawn to it from a distance and the unusual sgraffitoed design was of great interest.
 The stonework appears to be pyramid-shaped, but upon closer inspection, we realized that this was an illusion created by sgraffito patterns on flat walls.

 The Schwarzenberg Palace was built in the second half of the 16th-century for the Lobkowicz family by Agostino Galli, an Italian architect.
 The style of the gabled exterior is more Florentine than Bohemian.
 The name, Schwarzenberg comes from the family who, after several previous owners. bought it in 1719.
 The National Gallery's collection of Baroque art is now displayed here.

 8. Strahov Monastery

 Strahov Monastery is located up the hill on the southwestern edge of Hradcany.
 We avoided the uphill walk and came upon it by chance one lunchtime while walking down from Petrin Park to the south, which we had earlier traveled to using the funicular.
-Unfortunately, the disadvantage of arriving at lunchtime was that the monastery and library were closed and, reluctant to hang around outside, we decided that this was a sight we were going to have to admire from outside and come back another time to view inside.
+Unfortunately, the disadvantage of arriving at lunchtime was that the monastery and library were closed.
+So we admired the sight from outside and decided to return another time to view inside.